phakphum-dev/otog-frontend/README.md

 yarn
 ```

-(Note that you can also use `yarn --frozen-lockfile` instead if installed dependencies is too new)

 After that, run yarn dev

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

 You can use `.env.local.template` to set your local environment, just copy and rename it to `.env.local`.